-- Connect the DUT input terminal to PPG1 Data Out and Data Out using a coaxial cable.
-If only one DUT input connector is conveniently available, connect to the PPG1 Data Out.
-Also, connect the coaxial terminator included as a standard accessory to the Data Out. - Connect the Clk Out (or Sync Out) on BERT to Trigger Clk In on Scope using a coaxial cable.
-When the Sync Out is connected, connect the accessory coaxial terminator to Sync Out. - Connect the DUT output terminals to Ch A In and Ch B In on the sampling oscilloscope using a coaxial cable.
-When the amplitude of the input signal is more than 400 mVp-p, connect the attenuators to Ch A In and Ch B In to perform the measurement more accurately.
+- 1. Connect the DUT input connectors to PPG1 Data Out and Data Out using coaxial cables. - If the DUT has only one input connector, connect it to the PPG1 Data Out.
+Also, connect the coaxial terminator included as a standard accessory to the Data Out. - 2.
+Connect the Clk Out (or Sync Out) on BERT to Trigger Clk In on Scope using a coaxial cable. - When the Sync Out is connected, connect the supplied coaxial terminator to Sync Out. - 3.
+Connect the DUT output connectors to Ch A In and Ch B In on the sampling oscilloscope using coaxial cables. - When the amplitude of the input signal is greater than 400 mVp-p, connect the attenuators to Ch A In and Ch B In for more accurate measurement.